Biksell/lux/README.md

 # lux
-Discord bot with a wide range of functionality
+Discord bot with a growing range of functionality